Rajshahi Development Authority: History

 Established in 1825, Rajshahi became a town in 1876.
-In 1876 Rajshahi Pourashava was established and it was up graded as Rajshahi City Corporation in 1987.
-With the demand of time Medical College, University, Engineering University, Radio Centre, Airport and many other important establishment were founded in the city.
-As a result, in many ways importance of the city increased and the city had to grow in an unplanned way.
-Therefore, to ensure the city growth and development in a planned and sustainable way, Rajshahi Town Development Authority was established in October, 1976 by Ordinance no. 78.
+In 1876 Rajshahi Pourashava was established and it was upgraded as Rajshahi City Corporation in 1987.
+With the demand of time, a medical college, engineering and other universities, Radio Centre, airport and many other important establishment were founded in the city.
+As a result, in many ways importance of the city increased and the city grew in an unplanned way.
+Therefore, to ensure the city growth and development in a planned and sustainable way, Rajshahi Town Development Authority was established in October 1976 by Ordinance no. 78.
 The authority announced a Master Plan in 2015 for Rajshahi City covering the next 20 years.
 In 2019, Rajshahi Development Authority announced 11 development projects with a combined budget of 107 billion taka.